-Prior to her election, she ran a successful local business and served as an effective member of Winchester Council.
-After contesting the Portsmouth South seat in 2005, she was selected in one of only two all-postal ballot Open Primaries to be the Conservative candidate for Gosport.
+Prior to her election, Caroline ran a successful local business and served as an effective member of Winchester Council.
+After contesting the Portsmouth South seat in 2005, she was selected in one of only two all-postal ballot Open Primary selection process to be the Conservative candidate for Gosport.

 Since her election, Caroline has forged a strong reputation on a wide variety of local and national issues.

 Caroline has over 20 years of experience as a small business-owner, having established her own manufacturing company aged 19.
 A strong supporter of small and medium-sized enterprise, UK industry and skills training in Parliament, Caroline uses her expertise as a member of the Business, Innovation and Skills (BIS) Select Committee to champion these issues.
 In June 2013, she was appointed the Small Business Ambassador for the South by the Prime Minister.

 Caroline is passionate about boosting literacy and numeracy in the UK, and called for the BIS Select Committee to launch a landmark inquiry into the country's basic skills gap.
 She also formed the All Party Parliamentary Group (APPG) for Maths and Numeracy.

 Caroline has a keen interest in defence issues, served as the Vice-Chairman (Navy) of the APPG for the Armed Forces for 4 years and successfully campaigned to secure a medal for the Arctic Convoy veterans of WW2.
 She has regularly spoken up on Forces welfare issues, such as the effect of the airbridge from Afghanistan on R&R times, where she secured a key concession.

 In April 2014, Caroline was appointed Parliamentary Private Secretary to the Rt Hon Nicky Morgan MP.